 How to Get Rid of Cavities

 Sure, we all know processed sugar and sweets are prime contributors to cavities, but there are also vitamins and nutrients that, when deficient in our diet, can lead to tooth decay.
-Calcium and Vitamin D are two of these nutrients that we know are responsible for strong bones and healthy teeth.
-But what most people don’t know is that these vitamins can be neutralized by phytic acid in the digestive process.
-Phytic acid and phytates act as a storage mechanism of phosphorous in plants, but when consumed by humans they don’t get broken down, instead they bind with other nutrients and neutralize them in the process.
+Calcium and Vitamin D are two of these nutrients we know are responsible for strong bones and healthy teeth.
+But what most don’t realize is that these vitamins can be neutralized by phytic acid in the digestive process.
+Phytic acid and phytates act as a storage mechanism of phosphorous in plants, but when consumed by humans they aren’t broken down, instead binding with other nutrients that neutralize them in the process.